Barnabas Collins: Notes

-Jonathan Frid first appeared as Barnabas Collins in 1967 in episode #211, but Collins' hand was briefly seen in the climax to episode #210, prior to Frid's introduction.
+Jonathan Frid first appeared as Barnabas Collins in 1967 in episode #211, but his hand was briefly seen in the climax to episode #210, prior to Frid's introduction.
 Series regular Timothy Gordon (uncredited) provided the hand, which was first seen choking Willie Loomis.

 In a 1971 TV Guide article, Dark Shadows head-writer Sam Hall discussed the outline the show's finale would have taken had it not been canceled sooner than anticipated.
 Among other things, the plans involved Barnabas, a vampire once again, becoming mysteriously ill.
-Julia, deducing that his illness was due to his unique connection to Adam, would travel to Singapore to treat Adam, and there fall seriously ill herself.
+Julia, deducing that his illness was due to his unique connection to man-made creature Adam (Robert Rodan), would travel to Singapore to treat Adam, and there fall seriously ill herself.
 The now-recovered Barnabas would come to her and, at long last, declare his love and ask her to become his wife.
 Knowing that Angelique would never allow Julia to live, they would remain in the Far East after their marriage, and Julia would permanently cure Barnabas of his vampirism.